archtechx/tenancy/source/docs/installation.md

 This will do all the steps listed in the [Manual installation](#manual-installation) section for you.

+The only thing you have to do now is create a database/Redis connection.
+Read the [Storage Drivers](/docs/storage-drivers) page for information about that.

 ### Manual installation {#manual-installation}

 If you prefer installing the package manually, you can do that too.
 It shouldn't take more than a minute either way.